 Supportive Measures: Non-disciplinary, non-punitive individualized services that are offered as appropriate, as reasonably available and without fee or charge to a Complainant or Respondent before or after the filing of a Formal Complaint or where no Formal Complaint has been filed.
-The Institution will employ such measures to restore or preserve equal access to the Institution's education programs and activities without unreasonably burdening the other party.
-The Institution will also employ such measures as appropriate to protect the safety of all parties, or the Institution's educational environment or to deter Sexual Misconduct.
+AGST will employ such measures to restore or preserve equal access to AGST's education programs and activities without unreasonably burdening the other party.
+AGST will also employ such measures as appropriate to protect the safety of all parties, or AGST's educational environment or to deter Sexual Misconduct.